What makes Scotland’s industrial heritage so special? Join our Head of Industrial Heritage, Miles Oglethorpe, to find out.

 About the author:

 Miles Oglethorpe is Head of Industrial Heritage at Historic Environment Scotland, and has been involved with the Forth Bridge since just prior to its centenary in 1990.
+Miles is currently President of TICCIH, the International Committee for the Conservation of the Industrial Heritage.

 View all posts by Miles Oglethorpe